OAMK-Student-Tasks-ArunJ0/OAMK-Group-Projects/README.md

 Banking app which makes a simple banking app which has authentication and login functions required by a banking app.
 It stores fictional currency and tracks the currency currently on each account.

+# Other project work

+Worked with others on a car sensor as my first project in OAMK.
+The car sensor had its own sound emitter as well as led lights to show when the sensor was getting close to a wall.
+This project was done using Arduino.

+# Current Project

+Currently i am working on a group project using Unity to make a Mobile game that is quite similar to the "[Earn to Die](https://store.steampowered.com/app/431590/Earn_to_Die_2/)https://store.steampowered.com/app/431590/Earn_to_Die_2/" game.